Ahilya by the Sea

 Visit Panjim during your stay here to discover Goa's colonial past

 Meet our specialists

-Call us on (858) 523-9000 to start planning your vacation to Ahilya by the Sea or take a look at our itineraries to Goa
+To start planning your vacation to Ahilya by the Sea

 Set in the quiet fishing village of Nerul overlooking the Arabian Sea, Ahilya by the Sea offers a quaint seaside retreat for those looking for an intimate and restful stay.

 With room to accommodate up to twenty guests, there are three villas to choose from.
 Every room features one-of-a-kind pieces and antiques and all boast excellent views to wake up to.
 These three villas that make up the unique property are surrounded by lush gardens and two lap pools, perfect for cooling off in during the heat of the day.
 Around the hotel guests can curl up with a book or lay out on the comfortable sun loungers, enjoying the laid back atmosphere of Ahilya.